Fentanyl Treatment Center in Los Angeles, California

 Preventing Fentanyl Overdose and Harm Reduction

 While professional treatment is the most effective path to long-term recovery, harm reduction strategies save lives in the short term.
-Narcan distribution programs throughout Los Angeles have already reversed thousands of overdoses, giving people another chance to seek help.
+Naloxone distribution programs throughout Los Angeles have already reversed thousands of overdoses, giving people another chance to seek help.
 Fentanyl test strips, now legal in California, allow individuals to test substances before use, though no method is foolproof.

 Education also plays a powerful role.
 Campaigns that teach teens and families about the dangers of counterfeit pills can stop experimentation before it begins.
 Harm reduction does not encourage drug use — it recognizes the reality of the crisis and provides practical tools to keep people alive until they are ready for treatment.